-The proposed FDP is subdivided into three separate reserves.
-Reserve A consists of 28.5 acres and is dedicated to Fluor's corporate campus including office buildings, structured parking garages, a child day care center, and provides for an opportunity to develop a series of small stand alone retail and food establishments.
+The proposed FDP is subdivided into four separate reserves.
+Reserve A consists of 28.5 acres and is dedicated to Fluor's corporate campus including office buildings, structured parking garages, a child day care center, and provides for an opportunity to develop a series of small standalone retail and food establishments.
 Reserve B consists of 16.08 acres located in the rear of the property south of the Smart Financial Center that is being reserved for future development.
 Please note that any proposals for future development on this acreage must also go through the zoning process with review by both the Planning & Zoning Commission and City Council.
 Reserve C consisting of 1.62 acres is located along the southern boundary of the property and is intended as a landscape buffer area.
+Finally, Reserve D (4.07 acres) is to provide the area of the future public street area that will provide access through the overall 50 acre campus.